rishighan/threetwo/README.md

 # ThreeTwo!

-ThreeTwo! is a comic book curation app.
+ThreeTwo! _aims to be_ a comic book curation app.

 ⚠️ This project is in early stages of development and as such, not ready for general use.